 The Springfield School District is committed to technology integration.
 The Technology Department accomplishes this goal by creating and maintaining a technical environment which empowers our stakeholders; the faculty, staff, students and communities of Springfield and Morton.
 Our department manages all areas of technology related to the web, helpdesk support, purchasing, information systems, networking infrastructure and network security to support District-level and building-level technology initiatives.
-Widener University is our Internet Service Provider.

 Desktop computers, laptop computers, Chromebooks, LCD projectors, interactive white boards with IR vote devices, distance ed video conferencing, and digital still/video cameras provide an array of technology to assist with instructional delivery.

 Students live in an on-demand, technology-dependent world.
 They approach learning differently than students did even a few years ago.
-This impacts education and we as a school district are addressing students’ need to get instant answers, to communicate as they learn, and to create information and share it with others.
+This impacts education and we as a school district are addressing students’ needs to get instant answers, to communicate as they learn, and to create information and share it with others.
 With current instructional computing and Internet access, students are able to learn in an environment where technology brings subjects to life and where students can own their learning environment and are so engaged that learning is meaningful.

 - Acceptable Use Policy